alvarogarcia7/blog_source/source/_posts/2015-03-16-open-space-code-reviews.markdown

   * raise the newbies' knowledge
   * invest one person as 'sheriff' for the sprint: they will take care of static analysis tools (such as sonar) and continuous integration (CI; such as jenkins).
 They will make sure others follow the working agreements
   * In the academic environment, some teams do share their patches via mailing lists and this makes it much slower to adapt and review changes [As compared to an online sharing system - like web-based interfaces to distributed version control systems] As this team doesn't have a CI tool, they must test it / try it manually before reviewing the code.
-  * Pair programming does not remove the need for code review [This has been surfaced twic]
+  * Pair programming does not remove the need for code review [This has been surfaced twice]
   * Your work is not more important than your team members' one.
 [Related to not having time to code review]
   * Do code reviews include architecture?
   * "Troll review"